NCBI-Hackathons/seqacademy/README.md

-# OmicsEdu
+# SeqAcademy

 ![Logo](images/logo.png)

-# What is OmicsEdu?
+# What is SeqAcademy?
 Quantification of gene expression and characterization of gene transcript structures are central problems in molecular biology.
 RNA Sequencing (RNA-Seq) and Chromatin Immuno-Precipitation Sequencing (ChIP-seq) experiments generate large amounts of data that necessitate pipelines to analyze these data in an efficient manner and therefore gain insight.
 <br />
 Existing tools target specific tasks in the analysis pipeline such as quality control or mapping, while others offer an all-in-one solution but these tools are more geared towards the advanced users.
 <br />
 <br />
-In this project, we present OmicsEdu, a user-friendly jupyter notebook-based educational pipeline for RNA-Seq and epigenomic data analysis and our goal was to build a tool which is easy to use even with no programming experience.
+In this project, we present SeqAcademy, a user-friendly jupyter notebook-based educational pipeline for RNA-Seq and epigenomic data analysis and our goal was to build a tool which is easy to use even with no programming experience.
 <br />
 With this tool, we hope that researchers of all categories of experience level will be able to easily analyse their epigenomic and RNA-Seq data.